Slothy-lol/AkarisSubnauticaMods/MoreEngineEfficiencyModulesBZ/README.md

 ## More Engine Efficiency Modules BZ

-This mod re-adds the Engine Efficiency Module and adds a Mark 2 and Mark 3 Engine Efficiency Module for the Seatruck and PRAWN Suit.<br>
+This mod re-adds the Engine Efficiency Module, adds a Seatruck Engine Efficiency Module, and also adds a Mark 2 and Mark 3 Engine Efficiency Module for the PRAWN Suit.<br>
 This is a port of More Engine Efficiency Modules for SN1, with slight changes so it works properly.

     MK1 ID: VehiclePowerUpgradeModule